gfelber/website/writeups/ctrl_space_mesarthim.md

 };
 ```

-and what is even better for us that it is right after our global `g_name` struct:
+and what is even better for us is, that it is right after our global `g_name` struct:
 ```
 00:0000│  0x4e8110 (g_name) ◂— 'mesarthim'
 01:0008│  0x4e8118 (g_name+8) ◂— 0x6d /* 'm' */